the-ethan-hunt/first-timers-guide/guides/UX_design/An-Introduction-To-AntiPatterns.md

 [https://sahandsaba.com/nine-anti-patterns-every-programmer-should-be-aware-of-with-examples.html](https://sahandsaba.com/nine-anti-patterns-every-programmer-should-be-aware-of-with-examples.html)

-Please feel free to add to the resource list if you have more to share.
+Please feel free to add to the resource list if you have more resources to share.